Tegarde/sprint4_UPSkill/Documentation/Use Cases/UC07/README.md

 ### User Story

-_As a user, I want to comment on posts or events, so that I can share my thoughts and opinions_
+_As a user, I want to comment on posts, events or other comments, so that I can share my thoughts and opinions_

 ### Acceptance Criteria